Nestled in the very southeast corner of

 known for making gourmet apple sauce, and red raspberry picking.

-We offer three raspberry varieties now.
+We offer two red raspberry varieties now.
 Raspberry picking is

 late July with Risingstar, followed by Redstar and Red Haven